Hawthorne Park ( Approx. 38 Acres)

 Address: 500 Ackerman Drive, Porter, IN 46304

 Narrative Description: Featuring the most amenities of any park, and serving as the host location to almost a dozen community events and programs, Hawthorne Park is the flagship of the Porter Parks Department.
 The East Branch of the Little Calumet River and its wetland habitat make up its northern boundary.
 Waverly Road serves as the eastern boundary and Porter Avenue the western boundary.
 The southern border of the park is made up of a combination of Franklin and Lincoln Streets.
 The local Orchard Pedestrian Trail (paved), which begins at League Lane along Woodlawn Avenue and ends at the Orchard Apartments complex, traverses through the park.
 The park is an aesthetic blend of rolling hills, grassy open areas, and hardwood trees.
 3,900 sqft.
-Community Building and outdoor shelters are available for rent.
+Community Building and outdoor shelter are available for rent.

 Indian Springs Park (Approx. 21 Acres)